DenialAdams/roland/README.md

 ### Linux x86_64

 By providing the `--amd64` flag to the roland compiler, a 64 bit ELF binary will be produced.
-By default the binary is completely static, directly using linux system calls.
 For this compilation target, you will need `qbe` and `as` installed on your system.
+(As well as a linker, which defaults to `ld` but can be specified via `--linker`.)

+#### Linking

+You can specify additional libraries to link with the `link` directive.

+Do note that `libc` is not linked by default, and neither is any CRT (C Runtime).
+Libraries dependong on libc may fail to link, and libraries implicitly depending on the CRT may not work at runtime.

+The produced executable will be static. `rolandc` does not support dynamic linking due to the complexities associated with it.

 ## Tooling